 The past two years have been vital in acclimating to French life.
 Though that move included family reasons, Emilie and I knew that God was directing us and we approached this moving as missionaries.
 How can we separate ministry from normal life?
 We focused on building relationships, adapted our training and past experience to minister in this unique community, and essentially learned a new way of life.

 Coming from Southeast Asia, where we were surrounded by a strong missionary force to a nation spiritually poor, very poor!
 We knew we couldn’t stay passive and therefore started sharing Jesus from the very first day.
 And we’ve seen so much fruits.
-We’ve started few Bible discovery groups, a house church has been launched, numerous outreaches, training, and a great connection with, Frontiers and other ministries have been made, while we are part of YWAM France.
+We’ve started few Bible discovery groups, a house church has been launched, outreaches, trainings, and a great connection with other ministries have been made.
 A door to reach middle eastern refugees was also opened.
 Now, after 2 years of language improvement and settling as a family, we feel much ready for more!

 The need for Christian workers has never been greater.
 As missionaries who deeply desire to make Christ known, our prayer is that you’ll be moved to take action in some way to support evangelistic efforts in France, either through intercessory prayer or a financial partnership.